jfimbett/TweetingForMoney/README.md

 # TweetingForMoney
-Repository for the paper Tweeting for Money
+Python Repository for the paper Tweeting for Money.